andreas-wilm/famas/README.md

       -p, --out2=<file>         Other output FastQ file if paired-end input (will be gzipped)

     Trimming & Filtering:
-      --no-filter               Switch all filtering off
-      -Q, --min5pqual=<int>     Trim from start/5'-end if base-call quality is below this value.
+      --no-filter               Switch all filtering off (none of the options in this sections apply then) -Q, --min5pqual=<int>     Trim from start/5'-end if base-call quality is below this value.
 Default: 0 -q, --min3pqual=<int>     Trim from end/3'-end if base-call quality is below this value (Illumina guidelines recommend 3).
 Default: 3
       -l, --minlen=<int>        Discard reads if read length is below this length (discard both reads if either is below this limit).
 Default: 60